 - Exercise.
-A great way to de-stress, boost confidence and help keep your digestive system healthy.
+Can be a great way to de-stress and help keep your digestive system healthy.
 Yoga with its focus on calmness, meditation, deep breathing and stretching, could help relieve stress.

 - Diet.
-Avoid snacking on sugary foods – a sugar rush won’t help your system or your stress levels.
-Try to eat fruit, vegetables and oaty snacks instead and avoid too much alcohol and fatty foods, which can irritate your gut and trigger diarrhoea.
+Try to eat a healthy diet, avoid too much alcohol and fatty foods, which can irritate your gut and trigger diarrhoea.

 - Keep your sense of humour.
 Laughter is a great stress reducer and also boosts the immune system, which is often weakened by stress.
 Try to see the funny side of life!